Home » Guides » What Happens When You Run Out of Chips In Poker

 This is especially true when it comes to live poker tournaments.
 The further you go, the more blinds and antes increase, putting your stack under pressure.
 If you lose your last chips, you’re out of the competition.
 On the other hand, online cash games typically offer more flexibility, allowing rebuys and late buy-ins across a range of limit and no-limit poker variations.

-So, what happens when you play poker online or in person and start running short on chips?
+So, what are the poker rules when someone runs out of chips?
 How does the game flow change, and what choices do you have left?
-Get a broad-ranging breakdown in this article.
+Get a broad-ranging breakdown—including poker chip strategy tips—in this article.

-When poker players don’t have enough chips to cover a bet or want to raise the stakes with everything they have, they go all in.
-It’s one of the poker basics that highlights the thrill (and risk) of committing everything in a single move.
+When poker players are short of chips to cover a bet or want to raise the stakes with everything they have, they go all in and bet all their chips at once.
+Also known as shoving, it’s one of the poker basics that highlights the thrill (and risk) of committing everything in a single move.

 In a tournament, going all in can be a strategic tool, but it carries massive risk.
 If you bust, you’re eliminated, and re-entry isn’t an option unless otherwise specified.
 Tournaments are designed to put players on a level playing field, with elimination as the ultimate motivator to play their best.

 One of the advantages of cash games, by contrast, is flexibility.
 You aren’t forced to go all in—you can fold, cash out, rebuy, and continue playing with a replenished stack.
-However, rebuys usually happen between hands to keep gameplay smooth.
+However, the rules for buying poker chips stipulate that rebuys in poker usually happen between hands to keep gameplay smooth.

 It’s also important to remember that many tables have maximum chip stack limits.
 If you win after going all in and your total exceeds the maximum allowed, the surplus is removed and credited back to your balance.

 To maintain fairness, both in-person and online casinos carefully monitor chip play using microchip technology.
-Learn more about the process of how chips are tracked.
+Knowing how chips are tracked adds to the feeling of security when playing.

 A poker player pushing all their chips towards the dealer.

 When at least three players are involved in a hand, and someone goes all in, it’s possible to have multiple pots.
 The main pot holds the all-in player’s maximum bet.
-If other players wish to bet more than the all-in amount, a side pot is created.
+If other players wish to bet more than the all-in amount, it’s time to create a side pot.

-Home games, however, introduce a few unique dynamics.
-For instance, you typically decide your own poker chip values.
+Home games introduce a few unique dynamics.
+For instance, when you buy chips for home poker games, you typically decide your own poker chip values.
 A good starting point is ensuring each player receives enough chips to play (about 80–100 big blinds is recommended).

 If the pace of the game slows too much, you can always increase the blinds.
 You’ll also need to decide if rebuys are allowed and, if so, whether they should be available throughout the entire game or cut off after a certain point.